lshpaner/eda_toolkit/paper.md

 # Outlier and anomaly detection support

 The library includes functions to identify and visualize outliers based on distributional thresholds or robust statistics.
-This capability supports detecting data quality issues early, understanding variable spreads, and guiding preprocessing decisions.
+This helps detect data quality issues early, understanding variable spreads, and guiding preprocessing decisions.

 When we examine the age distribution using the `kde_distributions()`, the distribution of the age variable is visibly right-skewed, with the kernel density